 - Where can I get more information (Arava)?

 Leflunomide affects the immune system and reduces swelling and inflammation in the body.

-Leflunomide may also be used for other purposes not listed in this medication guide.
+Leflunomide may also be used for purposes not listed in this medication guide.

 What are the possible side effects of leflunomide (Arava)?

-- nausea, stomach pain, loss of appetite, itching, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes); or
+- liver problems--nausea, upper stomach pain, itching, tiredness, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes); or

 - back pain;